-Standards of conduct and disciplinary procedures at Point University are presented in the Covenant.
-This handbook covers all areas of student life and is available on the University website.
+Standards of conduct and disciplinary procedures at Point University are presented in A Covenant for a Christian Community.
+This covenant covers all areas of student life and is available on the University website under the Student Life section.
 It is designed to encourage student conduct that reflects Christian principles, including honesty, integrity, modesty and respect for individuals and the University community.
 The Covenant's application for Access Program students will be appropriate for adult learners.

-The Vice President for Student Development is the primary person responsible in matters relating to student conduct and decorum.
+The vice president for spiritual formation is the primary person responsible in matters relating to student conduct and decorum.
 In a case where a student does not make satisfactory adjustments to University life, the processes outlined in the Covenant will apply.